aws/aws-northstar/docs/Components.md

-Components are implementations of AWS NorthStar design patterns and guidelines.
+Components are implementations of NorthStar design patterns and guidelines.
 The React components are tested, responsive, and accessible.